Work SMARTer, Not Harder: How to Succeed in Goal-Setting

 Finally, pick someone who is doing what you want to do or who is doing something similar.
 “Meet” with them regularly (in-person, on the phone, or over video call), share your goals, achievements, and challenges with them, and check in with them about how they’re doing.
 Trust me on this: No one succeeds alone, and you are not the exception to this rule.
 If you need further convincing, Edmund Mitchell of Lumi Box and “The Show” Podcast has a great video on why you need accountability partners!
 Catholic Women in Business also offers a private discussion forum on Facebook, mastermind groups, and a one-on-one mentorship program as a resource to you.

-Samantha Yee is a national Catholic speaker, writer, poet, and the managing editor of the Catholic Women in Business blog.
+Samantha Yee is a national Catholic speaker, writer, and poet.
 A Bay Area native and alum of UC Berkeley, Sam grew up in the heart of California’s Silicon Valley and is largely influenced by the innovation and creativity of the burgeoning tech industry.
 When she was 10, she taught herself to code, started her first business (an online T-shirt shop), and was instantly hooked; the rest, as they say, is history.
 Sam consults for churches, nonprofits, and businesses around the United States and the world.
 Her favorite projects include running a Pinterest marketing campaign for Walmart, giving a talk at Google, being interviewed on CBS News, editing Br.
 Anthony Freeman’s book, and writing a play for the Missionaries of Charity.
-Sam spends most of her days discipling married couples and creating resources and curriculum for intergenerational family faith formation as a parish missionary in Anchorage, Alaska.
+Sam currently spends most of her days discipling married couples and creating resources and curriculum for family faith formation as a parish missionary in Anchorage, Alaska.